i-love-flamingo/flamingo/docs/4. Others/Faking and Mocking external services.md

 # Testing and Mocking external Services

-**Note:**

-This section explains mocking in Flamingo backend.
-This section does not cover the templating only mocks - please see [Tutorial Frontend Templating](../0.
-Introduction/3.
-Tutorial Frontend Templating.md)

-[todo]: <> (link frontend tut)

 ## Introduction / Context
-An important role of Flamingo is to consume external services - often via REST APIs.
+An important typical work in a Flamingo applicationis to consume external services - often via Restful APIs.

-Flamingo is a **Consumer** of Services provided by a **Provider**
+Flamingo acts then as a **Consumer** of Services provided by a **Provider**

-During development you usually want to fake or mock this external services.
+During development and also in certain test steps - you usually want to fake or mock this external services.

 So lets clarify the naming:

 * ***Faking:***  Means instead of calling the actual API we are faking a result internally, e.g. by using an implementation that dont calls an API but just answers with (fixed) faked results.
 * ***Mocking:*** Means we try to use the real code that later (in production) should call the real service.
 But instead of using the real external service we call a separate mock.
 This mock needs to run.